 Influence number one:

-I’ve been reading up on the effects of social isolation and the quality of caregiving during infancy on animals’ welfare.
+I’ve been reading up on the effects of social isolation and the quality of caregiving during infancy on animals’ future behaviour, personality and wellbeing.

 Depressing, I know, but important.